 This article is meant to give you the ultimate presentation design inspiration.
-It will provide you with a vast amount of resources, so you can master the art of transforming ideas into beautiful slides.
+It will provide you with vast resources, so you can master the art of transforming ideas into beautiful slides.

-Putting together great looking slides can be quite a challenge.
+Putting together great-looking slides can be quite a challenge.
 The reason for this is that the overall process of designing a deck requires much more than just a keen eye for aesthetics.
-Creating a stunning presentation actually involves a variety of disciplines, and design can only take you so far.
-This guide will cover all there is to know about presentation design, from the minute you sit down to sketch your ideas, to the moment when you deliver your slides publicly.
+Creating a stunning presentation involves various disciplines, and design can only take you so far.
+This guide will cover all there is to know about presentation design, from the minute you sit down to sketch your ideas to when you publicly deliver your slides.

-So whether you are a designer in the look for some ideas for your graphic work, or simply a regular presenter who wants to improve the quality of your slides, you’ve come to the right place.
+So whether you are a designer looking for some ideas for your graphic work, or simply a regular presenter who wants to improve the quality of your slides, you've come to the right place.

 Let's get to it then.
 Here's an index of all the subjects we'll be covering, so you can navigate the article in a much easier way:

-Probably the hardest part of creating a presentation is choosing what content goes in, what doesn’t, and on which order.
-The success of the entire process relies on a solid story, and that’s why it’s critical that you dedicate a fair amount of time to this part.
+Probably the hardest part of creating a presentation is choosing what content goes in, what doesn't, and in which order.
+The success of the entire process relies on a solid story, so it's critical that you dedicate a fair amount of time to this part.

 The overall process of creating a presentation looks (or should look) something like this:

-1. Knowledge: Having a solid knowledge of the subject you’re presenting is absolutely key.
-It will allow to convey your message naturally, and provide the foundation of your presentation.
-Nothing inflicts more pain than listening to somebody spend two hours explaining something you could’ve learned on Google in five minutes.
+1. Knowledge: A solid knowledge of the subject you're presenting is key.
+It will allow to convey your message naturally and provide the foundation of your presentation.
+Nothing inflicts more pain than listening to somebody spend two hours explaining something you could've learned on Google in five minutes.

 3. Synthesis: The editing part is where most people fail the test, as it is probably the hardest and most thorough process of all.
 It implies getting rid of any unnecessary information, and focusing on small chunks of information that people will be able to grasp and remember.
 After all, people came to listen to you, not to read a manifesto from a projection.
 A poor editorial work is a slippery slope that leads to blasting your slides with an insane amount of data, causing the infamous Death by PowerPoint.
 We'll further detail best practices on this regard later in the article.